 By Jacklin Yalmeh

 What am I missing here?
-Let me know in the comments and I’ll add them in!
+Let me know in the comments and I'll add it in!